• Art magazine

 • Fine art papers: high-quality, often cotton-based papers with a fine texture.
 These lend the print a special quality and are often used for limited edition art prints.

 For those who want to showcase their artwork to its fullest potential, printing on canvas .
-This requires a suitable printer capable of handling thicker materials.
+This a suitable printer capable of handling thicker materials.
 Therefore, choosing the right paper is not just a detail, but a crucial part of the creative process.

 The home printer as an art studio

-For beginners and for formats up to A3, a home printer is often sufficient to produce artwork of impressive quality.
+For beginners and for formats up to A3, a home printer often sufficient to produce artwork of impressive quality.
 Modern inkjet printers, especially models with separate color cartridges, are capable of achieving fine color gradations and high resolutions.
 They transform the home office into a small art studio.

 However, to fully exploit the potential, several optimization necessary: